marcpybus/var-node/README.md

     - Front-end key: `FRONTEND_KEY_FILENAME="default.key"`

 ### Configuring the front-end password
-To access the front-end, you must configure at least one user (and password) using the HTTP Basic Authentication directive within the **nginx** container:
+To access the front-end, you must configure at least one user (and password) using the **data-manager** container:
 ```console
 cd var-node
 docker compose exec -T data-manager htpasswd -c /data/nginx/.htpasswd <username>